THE ALMOST SECRET WEDDING

 Even though they walked in the direction of the pyramids, it didn’t take long and they got lost.

-In whichever direction they looked, the only thing they saw was only sand, sand and more sand.
+Whatever direction they looked in, the only thing they saw was only sand, sand, and more sand.

 “What are we going to do now?”
 David started to panic a little.

 “Don’t worry, if we just go in one direction all the time, we will eventually get somewhere,” calmed him Kate.